dani01Lost4ever/openai-cost-calculator/readme.md

 You can combine the `openai-gpt-token-counter` module with this one to estimate the cost of processing text using a specific OpenAI model.

-Before we begin, make sure that you have `openai-gpt-token-counter` installed.
+Before we begin, make sure that you have `openai-token-cost-calculator-updated` installed.
 If not, you can install it using npm:
 ```shell
 npm install openai-gpt-token-counter
 ```